tevans-3/synesthesia/README.md

 That paper presents a simple example of mapping the notes in Jingle Bells to a Markov transition matrix, where each (i,j) entry is the probability that note i moves to note j at the next step.
 This program's inputs aren't musical notes, but hexcodes corresponding to a user's current colorpicker selection.
 So a transformation function is used to map hexcodes to notes to feed as seed input to the Markov chain.
 Each hexcode contains 6 hex digits and each digit, 4 bits, for a total of 24 bits per code.
 That number, 24 bits, matches exactly the number of notes in the 24-tone equal temperament scale.
 So I decided to use that scale instead of the standard Western chromatic one, because it produced a more natural mapping.
-Unfortunately, this was a terrible decision, because, while the mapping was natural, it produced identical-sounding noise for pretty much all the hexcodes.
-Fortunately, however, nobody knows what e.g. "#FFFFFF" sounds like, so I could just make up whatever mapping sounded best, and it wouldn't matter.
 <br/>
 <br/>
 Here's an example showing how the algorithm maps hexcodes to chords: given hexcode #0x007c41, which is in binary 0000 0000 0111 1100 0100 0001, if note ni = 0, then it is excluded from the current transition matrix,